 #3.
 I don’t wash cloth diapers often as I used to.

 - I have a good wash routine.
 But I do not wash every 2 days.
 I wash when I get low on diapers and I just know when that is.
 I wash approximately every 4-5 days.
 I haven’t had any problems with my diapers.

-- When there is yeast problem with diapers I wash in super hot water and use Grapefruit Seed Extract in the wash to kill yeast spores in the diapers.
+- When there was yeast problem with diapers I would wash in super hot water and use Grapefruit Seed Extract in the wash to kill yeast spores in the diapers.

 #4.
 Simplify.
 I buy ONE kind of diaper and ONE kind of liner & ONE kind of wipe.

 - Simplify.
 Less decisions = less decision fatigue = less tired mommy.